Economy of Nigeria: Oil-based products

 Historically, Nigeria has exported crude oil, but imported the majority of petroleum products consumed in the country.
 In September 2024, Dangote Oil Refinery began operations with capacity to produce 650,000 barrels (~103 m liters) of petrol per day and the potential to significantly reduce Nigeria's reliance on imported petroleum products.
 NNPC, Nigeria's state-owned oil firm, is the sole customer of the refinery.

 Fertiliser and paint

 On 3 May 2022, after years of construction, a fertiliser production plant was commissioned near Lagos that will be able to produce 3 million tonnes of fertiliser a year.
 With no more Russian fertiliser coming onto the world market in 2022 due to the invasion of Ukraine, Nigeria is filling a gap in the market.
 "The fertiliser market is a seller's market", enthused company boss Dangote at the plant's opening.
 "People are begging for us to sell and we are choosy about who we sell to".
+In June 2026, a decision was taken to expand fertiliser production from three to nine million tonnes, which is roughly equivalent to the European Union's fertiliser consumption.
+The expansion is being financed by the Africa Finance Corporation.

 Not far from the Dangote refinery, BASF opened a factory in Lekki.
 BASF is mostly known for fertilisers, paints, and lacquers.